 Just a few simple steps, and you’ll be snacking on these oven-roasted chickpeas in no time!
 They’re so easy to make and highly addictive (don’t say you haven’t been warned, lol!).
 Here’s all you have to do:

-Next, lay them out on a rimmed baking sheet, ensuring they have some space.
-I use a 1/4-sheet pan (if you plan to double the recipe, you’ll need a half-sheet pan).
-If the pan is overcrowded, the chickpeas will steam instead of roast, and we won’t get the crispy crunch.
-So just give them a little breathing room.
+💡 Pro Tip: I use a 1/4-sheet pan (if you plan to double the recipe, you’ll need a half-sheet pan).
+If the pan is overcrowded, the chickpeas will steam rather than roast, and you won’t get the crispy crunch that makes them so addictively delicious!.
+So be sure to give them a little breathing room.

 Thanks so much for reading!
 If you make this recipe, I would love you to give it a ★ rating below.
 Follow me on YouTube, Instagram, and Facebook for more healthy food inspiration.
 Cheers!